-I very much like the idea of using clarified butter in a génoise.
-It gives what is ordinarily a rather plain, somewhat dry sponge a toasty, homey quality that I really like.
+Clarified butter is optional but recommended in a génoise.
+It gives what is ordinarily a rather plain, somewhat dry sponge an enhanced butter flavor.
 Of course if you don’t have — or don’t like making — clarified butter, regular melted butter will still produce a excellent result.

 This recipe makes enough for one 18″ x 13″ sheet (a jelly roll, bûche de Noël, batch of petits fours) or one 9″ cake.
 Here’s the formula: